HyunCafe/odin-todoapp/README.md

 To design the app, I drew inspiration from Notion and Trello and used Figma to visualize the app after completing the HTML pseudo-code.
 Although the project is still ongoing, I'm excited about the progress I've made and how much I've learned about module coding, SOLID principles, and the value of libraries.

 ### Summary of Key Features:

-Drag and Drop Functionality:
+##### Drag and Drop Functionality:

 * Tasks can be dragged and dropped between the three columns (todo, in progress, and completed).
 Color-coded Priorities:
 * Tasks are color-coded based on their priority level.
 * Urgent tasks are marked with a red border, high priority tasks with a yellow border, and low priority tasks with a green border.

-Completion Color Code:
+##### Completion Color Code:

-* When a task is checked off as completed or moved to the completed column, it changes color to a blue completion color.
+* When a task is checked off as completed it will be marked with a blue border indicator with text strike-through.
-* If the task is moved out of the completed column, it reverts to its original priority color.

-Tag Tracking:
+##### Tag Tracking:

 * Tags can be added to tasks.
 * The frequency of tags used across tasks is tracked.
 * The top tags are displayed in a sidebar, sorted by frequency.
 * The maximum number of tags displayed can be limited by setting a specific value.

+##### Filtering and Sorting:

+* Users can filter tasks based on due dates

+##### Editing:
+* Users can create new tasks with a unique identifier, title, description, due date, tags, and priority.
+* Task details can be edited, and changes are saved to local storage.

-Pop-up Task Display:
+##### Pop-up Task Display:
 * The application includes a pop-up display that shows additional information for a task when clicked.

 Delete Feature:

-* Users can delete individual tasks
+* There is a trash feature which shows recently deleted items, and if deleted from trash then removed from local storage.

-Local Storage Saves:
+##### Local Storage Saves:

 * The application saves all data to local storage and loads it on subsequent visits.
 * The data includes all tasks, columns, tags, and their respective properties.

+##### Calendar View:

+* Users can switch to a calendar view, which shows tasks on their respective due dates.
+* The calendar view supports different display modes, such as month, week, and day views.

+##### Responsive Design:

+* The application features a responsive design, making it usable across different devices, screen sizes, and orientations.

 ### Libraries Used:
 * [Date FNS](https://github.com/date-fns/date-fns)